lemontron/lemontron/lemontron/download.md

 {% include inventory-item.html
 title="Bed Bracket"
 id="bracket"
 description="The bed bracket is made from two parts.
-A stiff material like CF-PET would be ideal." preferred_material="CF-PET" other_material="PLA" %}
+A stiff material like CF-PETG would be ideal." preferred_material="CF-PETG" other_material="PLA" %}

 {% include inventory-item.html
 title="Bed Holder"
 id="bed-holder"
-description="This is best printed in CF-PET and the spine can be printed in whatever you want, I recommend matching the tool head materials." preferred_material="CF-PET" other_material="PLA" %}
+description="This is best printed in CF-PETG and the spine can be printed in whatever you want, I recommend matching the tool head materials." preferred_material="CF-PETG" other_material="PLA" %}

 {% include inventory-item.html